tjpullen/BMB_2018/chapter3.md

 *** =video_link
-//player.vimeo.com/video/227397169
+//player.vimeo.com/video/245182527

 --- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:8a8676de5d
 ## Probability vs frequency distributions (2)

-Which distribution remains the same as the number of repliates increases?
+Which distribution changes as the same as the number of repliates increases?

 *** =instructions
 - Probability distribution